 - I have a 75mm and like it, but wouldn’t describe it as an easy lens to use.

 - Movements on my 5.6 Super Angulon are still quite limited.
 About 1cm in each direction.
 Expect to pay more for more movements from more modern and exotic lenses.
-If I use screw in filters, they will vignette the image circle slightly, further reducing movements.
+If I use screw in filters, they can vignette the image circle slightly, further reducing movements.

 - Most commonly available in f5.6 and f8 versions.
 F5.6 have more coverage and brighter viewing.
 F8 lenses are lighter and cheaper.
 Nikon and Rodenstock 75mm’s are F4.5 and F6.8 but the same differences apply across their versions